What does a Sign Installer do?

 How to become a Sign Installer?

-- Build a portfolio of work.
+- Build a portfolio and network.

 How long does it take to become a Sign Installer?